 Bristol is a tiny town located in the state of Georgia.
 With a population of 122 people and just one neighborhood, Bristol is the 492nd largest community in Georgia.

-Because occupations involving physical labor dominate the local economy, Bristol is generally considered to be a blue-collar town.
-58.82% of the Bristol workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Bristol is a blue-collar town, with 58.82% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Bristol is a town of construction workers and builders, service providers, and sales and office workers.
 There are especially a lot of people living in Bristol who work in healthcare suport services (41.18%), office and administrative support (0.00%), and sales jobs (0.00%).

-Bristol is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Bristol is a great place for families with children to consider.
+First of all, many other families with children live here, making Bristol a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Bristol has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Bristol’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Bristol has relatively fewer families with younger children, and/or college students.
 Combined, this makes Bristol a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.